mchajdecki/Microsoft-Azure/README.md

 <h2>This concludes this tutorial to Microsoft Azure Introduction Set Up and Getting Started</h2>
-<h2>Use any of the following sections below for further review and tutorial.</h2>
+<h2>Use any of the following links below to revisit tutorial sections.</h2>
 <ul>
 <li><a href="#intro">The setup and introduction to Microsoft Azure</a></li>
 <li><a href="#resource">Creating a Resource Group</a></li>